Nelson Women's Club

 - “House of Ales” Café and Bar was run by Barry McCann from late 2004 until his enterprise ended in receivership in 2010.

-- Harrys, run by Howard Morris and Rob Fanselow relocated from their previous site in Hardy Street in 2011.
+- Harrys, run by Howard Morris and Rob Fanselow relocated from their previous site in Hardy Street in 2011 and remained there until 2018.
+This was replaced by Harry's Hawker House run by Matt Bouterey in 2018.

 The Club has many photographic records of historic interest and has been well served by gifts and bequests from past members.